Policy and Procedure #407.0 Accessibility

 4.1 Ableism1

-A belief system whereby persons with disabilities are viewed as being less worthy of respect and consideration, less able to contribute and participate, or of less inherent value than others.
-Ableism may be conscious or unconscious, and can limit the opportunities of persons with disabilities and reduce their inclusion in communities.
+Ableism may be defined as a belief system where attitudes in society limit the potential of individuals with disabilities.
+Individuals with disabilities are viewed as being less worthy of respect and consideration, less able to contribute and participate, or of less inherent value than others.
+Ableism may be conscious or unconscious and can limit the opportunities of individuals with disabilities and reduce their inclusion in communities.
+Ableism refers to discrimination towards individuals with disabilities and can be through actions as well as underlying beliefs and attitudes.
+Ableist attitudes are often based on the view that disability is an “anomaly to normalcy,” rather than an inherent and expected variation in the human condition.
+Ableism may also be expressed in ongoing paternalistic and patronizing behavior towards individuals with disabilities.

 4.2 Integrated Accessibility Standards Regulation (IASR)